rkendig/Cookie-Hunter/README.md

 	- White Cookies are thesame as Brown, but they have a short range for aggro and are slightly faster than the brown.
 It is also possible to break their aggro on the player if the player gets far enough away.
 	- Violet Cookies are hooked onto the player from the get-go and add intensity to the game as they will constantly chase the player no matter what.
 	- Green Cookies lay on the ground and hide until the player gets close to them.
 At this point, they jump out and try to catch the player by surprise.
 They are tricky, and the are fast.
 It is also possible to break their aggro on the player if the player gets far enough away.

+ ## Relevant Files
+Assets is the only real directory with relevant code
+ - "Scenes" contains the starting Unity Scene -> Main Menu
+ - "Scipts" contains all the C# scripts that manipulate and control the game objects of the scene.
+Without them, there would be no game.
+ - Everything else in Assets is mostly prefabs, textures, models, and the like.

  ## External resources
 - The Unity Manual